Kaap10/MayaCrack/README.md

 - [ ] Dynamic analysis (frida/logcat)
 - [ ] Flag/secret detection & reporting
 - [ ] Bonus: Obfuscation score, CFG visualization

+## 💡 Pro Tips
+- **For online demo, please upload extracted Java/Smali code folders.
+APK extraction is not supported on Streamlit Cloud.**
+- If you want to support APK extraction, you'll need to run the app on your own server or locally.